 - Putting on information/training sessions about a particular theme can also be useful.
 For example, running a session on academic stress, especially at times when parents/carers will be worrying about it.

 - Noticing when parents/carers are in distress and considering how it may be impacting on their child’s learning.
 In a study of parents accessing Place2Be’s school-based parent counselling, parents said that discussions with school staff on children’s wellbeing and progress had been a major prompt to getting help for themselves.
-It will also be helpful to understand the broader local health and social landscape of support for parents/carers.

 The reception teachers saw I wasn’t coping and the bairns weren’t coping.
 They saw things I didn’t.